dhansel/Altair8800-IOBus/01-led-output-register/README.md

 the address to the same as a different I/O board (e.g. the serial output board) provides a crude way of monitoring the data that sent to other boards.

+The "VCC" selection jumper switches the output voltage of the VCC and D0-D7 pins on the right edge of the card.
+Note that this jumper must be installed even if the output pins are not used (either position is fine in that case).

 To output a value to the LEDs in BASIC just execute "OUT 255,x" where x is a byte value (0-255).
 The LEDs will display the binary representation of the given value.